 3) Keep a woolen cap and gloves (a must).Essentially you need to sleep well during the night to keep you fresh for the next day of trek.
 Keep an insulating water bottle to keep your sleeping bag warm during the night.
 Use Silk liner inside your bags to keep it warm enough.

 4) Footwear: Hiking shoes + Gumboots At occasions, trekking on the Chadar involves wading through knee-deep cold water.
 Though hiking shoes are highly recommended, gumboots help keep your shoes and feet secure from the icy cold water.
 It is practically impossible to dry anything at Chadar, so gumboots are a compulsory and a crucial addition to the footwear.

 5) Expect sweet pain: The Chadar is a glossy, slippery sheet of ice and will never let you walk carelessly.
 But no matter how careful one is, everyone falls and slips more than once on the Chadar.
 If you fall, just get back up by rolling on your knees and keep walking with confidence.
 Gumboots might give you shoe bites, but you’ll get used to it as you walk.

 7) Keep your electronics warm: Extreme cold climate can ruin electronics.
-Hence keep them warm by keeping them safe by tucking them in your pockets closer to your body it will keep them warm and long lasting.
+Hence keep them warm by keeping them safe by tucking them into your pockets closer to your body it will keep them warm and long-lasting.